matter-labs/zksync-lite-docs/docs/dev/tutorial.md

 ## Making a transfer in zkSync

 Now, let's create a second wallet and transfer some funds into it.
+Note that we can send assets to any fresh Ethereum account, without preliminary registration!

 ```typescript
 const ethWallet2 = ethers.Wallet.fromMnemonic( MNEMONIC2 ).connect(ethersProvider);